flowr-analysis/flowr/wiki/Core.md

   * [Static Backward Slicing](#static-backward-slicing)
 * [Gas (Resource Guard)](#gas-resource-guard)

+Whatever any of these steps hands you, the questions you may ask of it live on a helper object named after it;
+the [Helper Objects](https://github.com/flowr-analysis/flowr/wiki/Helper-Objects) page lists all of them, grouped by what they are about.

 ## Creating and Using a flowR Analyzer Instance

-The <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer-builder.ts#L38"><code><span title="Builder for the FlowrAnalyzer , use it to configure all analysis aspects before creating the analyzer instance with .build() or .buildSync() .
+The <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer-builder.ts#L37"><code><span title="Builder for the FlowrAnalyzer , use it to configure all analysis aspects before creating the analyzer instance with .build() or .buildSync() .
 You can add new files and folders to analyze using the .addRequest() method on the resulting analyzer.">FlowrAnalyzerBuilder</span></code></a> class should be used as a starting point to create analyses in _flowR_.
 It provides a fluent interface for the configuration and creation of a <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer.ts#L203"><code><span title="Central class for conducting analyses with FlowR.
 Use the FlowrAnalyzerBuilder to create a new instance.
 If you want the original pattern of creating a pipeline and running all steps, you can still do this with FlowrAnalyzer#runFull .
 To inspect the context of the analyzer, use FlowrAnalyzer#inspectContext (if you are a plugin and need to modify it, use FlowrAnalyzer#context instead).">FlowrAnalyzer</span></code></a> instance: